theonlykorndog/theonlykorndog.github.io/README.md

     <li>In Addons, install an addon from zip.
 When it asks for the location, select "repo", and install <a href="repository.theonlykorndog-1.0.8.zip">repository.theonlykorndog-1.0.8.zip</a>.</li>
     <li>Go back to Addons install, but this time, select "Install from repository"</li>
     <li>Select the "theonlykorndog Repository"</li>
-    <li>Go into the "Video add-ons" section in the repo, and you'll find Exodus Redux</li>
+    <li>Go into the "Video add-ons" section in the repo, and you'll find heExodus Redux</li>
   </ul>
 </p>